What if you were gone tomorrow?

 Share your plans and processes with your next of kin.

-Meet with business owners and their spouse, business partner, children, and other next of kin to guide them through the processes their next of kin will follow to access their business financials, assets and policies after they are gone or incapacitated.
+Meet with business owners and their spouse, business partner, children, and other next of kin to guide them through the processes their next of kin will follow to access their business details, accounts, financials, assets, and policies after they are gone or incapacitated.

 Be a centralized space to access tools and resources.